iifawzi/foodi/README.md

 Initially, the dispatcher was kept outside of the transaction to avoid hindering order flow.
 But, what if the system went down after order confirmation or if the notification queue was unavailable?
 This raised concerns about potential data loss.

-- Transactional Outbox:
+- `Transactional Outbox`:
 To ensure data integrity, the idea of an `outbox` table was introduced.
 Besides keeping the dispatcher separate, now, the notification log itself is part of the actual transactions.
 When an order is confirmed, the system logs the notification details in an `low_stock_notification` table if any ingredients ran low.
 If everything runs smoothly, this log is committed with the transaction.
 Later, when the worker performs the send mail action, it marks it as `SENT`. otherwise, it's still pending.

 now what happens for pending notifications if they stuck?

-- Scheduler for Resilience:
+- `Scheduler for Resilience`:
 To handle scenarios where the queue might be down or the system faces disruptions after order confirmation - notifications are still pending in db - a scheduler was implemented.
 This scheduler regularly checks the `low_stock_notification`, specifically the outbox table, every 15 minutes.
 If it discovers any stuck notifications (those not marked as SENT, hasn't been updated for 30 min ), it dispatches them to the queue for processing.

 We also needed to keep in mind that it might fail for the second time, we need to ensure that the job is dispatched only once. for that, we're retrieving and updating the updated_at in a transaction, so we're sure the logic that pulls from db, doesn't pull it twice after it passes 30 min.

 https://github.com/iifawzi/foodi/blob/a7691f72648df499dfbcb219960a14081ed5ef8b/src/Infrastructure/repositories/Eloquent/EloquentStockNotificationRepository.php#L30-L47

 This way, we're always sure that it can self-recover from failures, but still, if it can go wrong, it it will.
 We need to keep in account that a job might for any reason be dispatched twice.
-We don't need to send the email twice ("Idempotency").
+We don't need to send the email twice `Idempotency`.
 For this, the job logic is not only retrieving by the notification id, but it also find by the status, and it update it immediately when sent.

 https://github.com/iifawzi/foodi/blob/a7691f72648df499dfbcb219960a14081ed5ef8b/src/Infrastructure/repositories/Eloquent/EloquentStockNotificationRepository.php#L49-L55

-Some race conditions might still happen, the mail services usually can ensure idempotency as well, ensuring they're not sending the email twice.
+Some race conditions might still happen, the mail services usually can ensure `idempotency` as well, ensuring they're not sending the email twice.

 ### Code Architecture